 During the first leg of our adventure, we stayed at a hotel in Catalonia, called the Parador de Cardona.
 If you’re not familiar with paradors, they are government-run hotels that were once castles, monasteries or fortresses.
 They get revamped with modern conveniences, but the structure is the same.

 Here are a few photos this particular parador.
+It was breathtaking inside and out.

 We drove up to the hotel, which was harrowing enough because we had to maneuver the car on the steepest driveway in the world, barely wide enough for the little rental car, but we finally made it.
 This photo from the website shows how high up the parador actually is from the village of Cardona.